radha-murugan/msc-project/README.md

 ## Saved Models

-Trained model weights are **not included** in this repository due to size limits.
+Trained model weights are **not included** in this repository due to size limitations.
-To obtain the model: run the notebooks in order, or contact the author.
+To obtain the model: Run the notebooks in order or contact the author.

 ## License